dtak/mimic_icu_datapackage/README.md

 NOTES:

+Any variable fields mentioned within these json files represent almost exactly what we actually used for the AMIA CRI paper, using the full column name from the MIMIC-III-v1.4 database (released in 2016, https://mimic.physionet.org/).

-For MIMIC data, we use **nurse-validated** vital signs which are preprocessed to a regular hourly interval, as suggested by Marzyeh's past work.
+For MIMIC data, we use **nurse-validated** vital signs which are preprocessed to align with a regular hourly interval, as suggested by Marzyeh's past work.
 For other datasets, we might consider a much finer-scale if data is available at such scales.

 Many lab tests are missing (not measured every hour).
 These should just be marked as `nan` in the .csv file.